 4. In Assignment four you will submit a nutrition log.

 5. For The remaining six assignments you can choose which of the assignments you would like to submit.
 Each assignment under exercise, nutrition, sleep, and stress can be submitted multiple times, but each assignment should be unique.
-For example for assignments 5-10 you could submit four exercise logs and two nutrition logs.
+For example, for assignments 5-10 you could submit four exercise logs and two nutrition logs.
 Or any other combination as long as you follow rules 1-4.

 Nutrition Assignment